lskibu/delphi_checker_src/README.md

 on cracking forums.
-With that src, you can easily compile your own cracking software uing RAD studio (Delphi) by justing modifying few lines of code!
+With that src, you can easily compile your own cracking software uing RAD studio (Delphi) by just editing few lines of code!

 ### Features
 - Multi-Threaded up to 300 simultanous threads